CiscoDevNet/terraform-provider-catalystcenter/docs/resources/anycast_gateways.md

   - Range: `500`-`1440`
 - `vlan_id` (Number) ID of the VLAN of the anycast gateway. allowed VLAN range is 2-4093 except for reserved VLANs 1002-1005, 2046, and 4094. if deploying an anycast gateway on a fabric zone, this vlanId must match the vlanId of the corresponding anycast gateway on the fabric site
 - `vlan_name` (String) Name of the VLAN of the anycast gateway
+- `wireless_flooding_enabled` (Boolean) Enable/disable wireless flooding (not applicable to INFRA_VN).
+Requires isWirelessPool to be true.
+Available from Catalyst Center 3.1
 - `wireless_pool` (Boolean) Enable/disable fabric-enabled wireless (not applicable to INFRA_VN)

 Read-Only: